ToshioCP/Gobject-tutorial/gfm/sec6.md

 - 7: `G_DECLARE_DERIVABLE_TYPE` macro.
 This is similar to `G_DECLARE_FINAL_TYPE` macro.
-The difference is the object is derivable or final.
+The difference is derivable or final.
 `G_DECLARE_DERIVABLE_TYPE` is expanded to:
   - Declaration of `t_number_get_type ()` function.
 This function must be defined in `tnumber.c` file.
 The definition is usually done with `G_DEFINE_TYPE` or its family macros.
   - Definition of TNumber instance, whose member is its parent only.